 Additionally, many industry executives have found that alternatives make good business sense.
 Non-animal tests are not only more humane and faster, but can also be cheaper and more predictive of human response than traditional animal tests.

 Thus far, the European Union has been a leader in seeking and applying alternatives to using animals in product safety testing for personal care products.
 In 2004, the European Union implemented a directive banning the testing of finished cosmetic products and their component ingredients on animals.
 In 2009 this directive expanded to include a ban on marketing cosmetics in which the final product or any of its ingredients have been tested on animals.
-This marks significant progress toward the end of the use of animals in cosmetics product testing.
+By 2013, the ban on animal-tested cosmetics was in full effect.
+Israel and India have also enacted laws favoring cruelty-free cosmetics.
+This marks significant progress toward the end of the use of animals in cosmetics product testing globally.
 Many hope it will continue to encourage the development of valid alternatives for product safety testing that can be validated and approved for use in the United States.
 (Please see below and see CLAW’s “Laboratory Animal Alternatives- The Three R’s Issues and Answers”).

 Corporate Commitment to Alternatives